LioQing/webgpu-workshop-2025/README.md

 This repository holds the code and resources for the WebGPU Workshop, focusing on creating synthetic animations in the browser using WebGPU.

-This README provides all the materials for the workshop.
+This README provides a more in-depth details of the concepts and all the code.

 ## Introduction